Visit Finland – Education product manual

 At Klassikka there is a great variety of courses to choose from.
 In addition to a wide selection of courses in natural sciences and languages, it is also possible to study entrepreneurship, robotics or stress management.

 To balance the theoretical subjects there is a choir and a band where students can develop their musical skills.
 In addition, our students have access to the latest technology, including up-to-date computers, a 3D printer and virtual reality headsets.

-The students are required to complete at least 75 courses in three or four years.
+The students are required to complete at least 150 credits in three or four years.
 During their final year the students undergo the nationally graded matriculation examination (Ylioppilastutkinto).
 Further information on upper secondary education in Finland can be found on the Finnish National Agency for Education website.

 The famous Klassikka spirit plays a major role in our everyday life.
 It can be seen in our classrooms, our traditions, and in the fellowship among students and teachers, past and present.
 We take great pride in being members of the Klassikka community.

 The Sports programme

 At Klassikka the students have a unique opportunity to pursue both academic and athletic achievements.
 The sports programme started in 1990 and after four trial years the programme was made permanent.
 The curriculum structure facilitates top-level training and the extensive classroom video materials enable studying even for those who travel frequently.

 Klassikka offers a great range of different sports to train in.
 The largest groups are in ice hockey and various ball games but athletics, swimming, dancing, skiing and ski jumping are also popular.

 At Klassikka we value our international connections greatly.
 We are active in taking part in different projects both near and far.
 Each year we also have exchange students and teachers from around the world studying and teaching in our school.
 We strongly feel this broadens the horizons of all involved.